 Tata Daewoo Mobility unveiled its first-ever Gixen electric truck lineup on Wednesday, featuring models with a proposed maximum range of up to 480 kilometers.
 (Tata Daewoo Mobility)

-During the 30th anniversary ceremony held at its headquarters in Gunsan, North Jeolla Province, CEO Kim Bang-shin explained that the decision to keep the “Daewoo” name reflects the brand’s strong recognition and reputation in overseas markets like Eastern Europe, Southeast Asia, and Africa.
+During the 30th anniversary ceremony held at its headquarters in Gunsan, North Jeolla Province on Wednesday, CEO Kim Bang-shin explained that the decision to keep the “Daewoo” name reflects the brand’s strong recognition and reputation in overseas markets like Eastern Europe, Southeast Asia, and Africa.

-"The Daewoo name is well-known and trusted in these regions," he said.
+"The Daewoo name, especially its logo, is well-known and trusted in these regions," he said.

 Tata Daewoo began in 1995 as the commercial vehicle division of Daewoo Motors.
 After struggling during the Asian financial crisis, the division was acquired by India’s Tata Group in 2004 in a landmark deal that marked Tata’s first international acquisition.
 Under Tata’s ownership, Tata Daewoo has retained its Korean identity and independence, operating with a focus on the Korean market while expanding globally.
 Today, Tata Daewoo is part of Tata’s diverse automotive portfolio, which also includes Tata Motors in India and Jaguar Land Rover in the UK.